liquidctl/liquidctl/README.md

 Chris' guide on [Replacing NZXT’s CAM software on Windows for Kraken](https://codecalamity.com/replacing-nzxts-cam-software-on-windows-for-kraken/) goes into a lot more detail and is a good read.

-### Mac OS
+### Using launchd to automatically configure devices on Mac OS

-You can use a shell script and `launchd` to automatically configure your devices upon logging in.
+You can use a shell script and launchd to automatically configure your devices upon logging in.

 Create your `~/liquidcfg.sh` script and make it executable: